 Unclassified staff.
 CUNY’s teaching and non-teaching instructional staff (see above).

 Undergraduate Research.
 In this high impact practice, students learn about the scientific method by carrying out actual research as part of their program.
 Students participating in undergraduate experiences have won many awards, published in scientific journals, and presented at national conferences.

 USIP – University Summer Immersion Program.
 USIP, which is funded by CUNY, offers immersion experiences to students in an effort to expedite their progress to credit-bearing courses.

 WI – Writing-intensive.
-A high impact practice, writing-intensive is the designation given to course sections whose instructors have gone through the WID/WAC training (see below) and adopted a mode of instruction in which writing is more centralized to assist students both with the writing itself and with the deeper learning of material.
+A HIP (see above), writing-intensive is the designation given to course sections whose instructors have gone through the WID/WAC training (see below) and adopted a mode of instruction in which writing is more centralized to assist students both with the writing itself and with the deeper learning of material.
 Two WI courses are required to fulfill the requirements of an associate degree at the institution.